H3xept/ACE_3/README.md

 ---
 ### `0111 / MOVE` Move
-Moves values from one register to another.
+Moves values from the second register to the first.

 **Operands:** One 8 bit value, one 4 bit value.